Highlights

 This morning, make the 50-minute drive to Dochgarroch, just outside of Inverness, for a two-hour cruise on the legendary waters of Loch Ness and Thomas Telford's famous Caledonian Canal.
 Aboard a catamaran, you'll set off, soaking in the views of Great Glen, Aldourie Castle, Bona Lighthouse, and the spectacular Urquhart Castle, following in the footsteps of Queen Victoria.
 Hear stories about the elusive Loch Ness Monster, and try to spot "Nessie" for yourself.

 After the cruise, enter the charming riverside city of Inverness.
 Enjoy a late lunch in town, drop your bags at your accommodation, and then set off to explore the capital of the Highlands.
 You could visit Inverness Castle, perched on a hill overlooking the River Ness.
 Seek out a show at the Eden Court Theatre or visit a local art gallery.
-Another options is to visit the Culloden Battlefield, which is the site of the final Jacobite Rising—the last and most harrowing pitched battle fought on British soil.
+Another option is to visit the Culloden Battlefield, which is the site of the final Jacobite Rising—the last and most harrowing pitched battle fought on British soil.

 Day 5: Sheepdog Demonstration, Visit the Highland Folk Museum